enclar/an-autumn-harvest/README.md

 ![Puzzle Bobble]()

-The playing arena consists of 10 rows, each consisting of 20 columns, even though the game will only have a maximum of 10 bubbles per row.
+The playing arena consists of 10 rows, each consisting of 20 columns (divs), even though the game will only have a maximum of 10 bubbles per row.
+This is to enable the bubbles to be generated in a honeycomb structure for easy access.

-A function then runs to generate randomly colored bubbles in a honeycomb structure and a shooter bubble at the base of the game arena.
+A function then runs to generate randomly colored bubbles and a shooter bubble at the base of the game arena.
+The random color is assigned as a class and will be used to give appearance properties to each bubble.

 ### Setting the shooting trajectory
 Users control the shooting trajectory by changing the angle of shooting using the L/R arrow keys.